Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation: Introduction

-\begin{enumerate}[topsep=2pt,itemsep=0pt] \item Which finetuning methods and existing datasets for mitigating bias and toxicity in English are effective to mitigate biased and toxic behavior also in other languages? \item Do bias and toxicity mitigation in English decrease the quality of generations in other languages? \end{enumerate}
+\begin{enumerate}[topsep=2pt,itemsep=0pt] \item What finetuning methods and existing datasets for mitigating bias and toxicity in English are effective to mitigate biased and toxic behavior also in other languages? \item Do bias and toxicity mitigation in English decrease the quality of generations in other languages? \end{enumerate}

 Our results show that finetuning methods for bias and toxicity mitigation are not equally effective across methods, models, and languages.
-Whenever debiasing and detoxification succesfully transfer from English, this comes paired with a decrease in language generation ability in other languages, as illustrated in Figure~\ref{fig:intro_figure}.
-Successful transfer for a specific bias type depends on the types of bias covered by the finetuning dataset, and transfer to a specific language can to some extent be predicted by the amount of pretraining data in that language.
-Our work highlights the importance of carrying out debiasing and detoxification in the evaluation language, which is why we hope to encourage future development of multilingual or non-English bias and toxicity mitigation datasets.\footnote{Our code is available at \url{https://github.com/Veranep/crosslingualdetoxdebias}.}
+We conduct experiments with 7 LLMs in 20 languages and find that whenever debiasing and detoxification successfully transfer from English, this comes paired with a decrease in language generation ability in other languages, as illustrated in Figure~\ref{fig:intro_figure}.
+We find that successful transfer for a specific bias type depends on the types of bias covered by the finetuning dataset.
+Further, debiasing and detoxification transfer is worse for lower resource languages, and transfer to a specific language can to some extent be predicted by the amount of pretraining data in that language.
+Our work highlights the importance of conducting debiasing and detoxification in the evaluation language, which is why we hope to encourage future development of multilingual or non-English bias and toxicity mitigation datasets.